-^{} When GDB is used to debug a program running under valgrind using the valgrind gdbserver, GDB will automatically load some python code provided in valgrind defining GDB front end commands corresponding to the valgrind monitor commands.
+\ When GDB is used to debug a program running under valgrind using the valgrind gdbserver, GDB will automatically load some python code provided in valgrind defining GDB front end commands corresponding to the valgrind monitor commands.
 These GDB front end commands accept the same format as the monitor commands directly sent to the Valgrind gdbserver.
 These GDB front end commands provide a better integration in the GDB command line interface, so as to use for example GDB auto-completion, command specific help, searching for a command or command help matching a regexp, ...
 For relevant monitor commands, GDB will evaluate arguments to make the use of monitor commands easier.
 For example, instead of having to print the address of a variable to pass it to a subsequent monitor command, the GDB front end command will evaluate the address argument.
-It is for example possible to do: (gdb) memcheck who_points_at &some_struct sizeof(some_struct) instead of:

-(gdb) p &some_struct \$2 = (some_struct_type ) 0x1130a0 <some_struct> (gdb) p sizeof(some_struct) \$3 = 40 (gdb) monitor who_point_at 0x1130a0 40

-The vgdb utility now supports extended-remote protocol when invoked with --multi.
+It is for example possible to do: (gdb) memcheck who\points\at &some\struct sizeof(some\struct) instead of: (gdb) p & some struct \$2 = (some\struct\type \) 0x1130a0 <some\struct> (gdb) p sizeof(some\struct) \$3 = 40(gdb) monitor who\point\at 0x1130a0 40 \ The vgdb utility now supports extended-remote protocol when invoked with --multi.
+In this mode the GDB run command is invoked with --multi.
 In this mode the GDB run command is supported.
 Which means you don't need to run gdb and valgrind from different terminals.
-So for example to start your program in gdb and run it under valgrind you can do: \$ gdb prog (gdb) set remote exec-file prog (gdb) set sysroot / (gdb) target extended-remote | vgdb --multi
+So for example to start your program in gdb and run it under valgrind you can do: \$ gdb prog (gdb) set remote exec-file prog (gdb) set sysroot /

-(gdb) start
+(gdb) target extended-remote | vgdb --multi (gdb) start

-The behaviour of realloc with a size of zero can now be changed for tools that intercept malloc.
+\ The behaviour of realloc with a size of zero can now be changed for tools that intercept malloc.
 Those tools are memcheck, helgrind, drd, massif and dhat.
-Realloc implementations generally do one of two things

-- free the memory like free() and return NULL (GNU libc and ptmalloc).either free the memory and then allocate a - minimum sized block or just return the original pointer.
+Realloc implementations generally do one of two things either free the memory and then allocate a minimum sized block or just return the original pointer.
 Return NULL if the allocation of the minimum sized block fails (jemalloc, musl, snmalloc, Solaris, macOS).